chorifa/minirpc/README.md

 ## Example

-If there is a TestService or HelloService like these:
+If there is a TestService or HelloService like:

 ``` java
 public interface TestService<T> {